ENSO Forecast Navigation

 Note – Only models that produce a new ENSO prediction every month are considered in this statement.

-The latest set of ENSO prediction models from mid-December 2025 is now available in the CCSR IRI ENSO prediction plume.
+The mid-May 2026 ENSO prediction plume from CCSR/IRI has now been updated with the latest model forecasts.
 These are used to assess the probabilities of the three ENSO categories by using the average value of the NINO3.4 SST anomaly predictions from all models in the plume, equally weighted.
 A standard Gaussian error is imposed over that averaged forecast, with its width determined by an estimate of overall expected model skill for the season of the year and the lead time.
 Higher skill results in a relatively narrower error distribution, while low skill results in an error distribution with width approaching that of the historical observed distribution.

 IRI ENSO Forecast Histogram Image